-For western community workers (whether they be expatriates from a western country, locals raised in relatively affluent western educated families or settlers on colonized lands) the economic logic of resource-scarce communities can seem confusing, irrational and even counter to their own best interests.
+For western community workers (whether they be expatriates from a western country, locals raised in relatively affluent western educated families or settlers on colonized lands) the economic logic of cash-poor communities can seem confusing, irrational and even counter to their own best interests.

 If this profile fits you, you’ve probably asked yourself:

 - Why do people seem so unwilling to save a little bit of money or contribute to the operation and maintenance of a well, pump or irrigation scheme?

 - Why do people seem hesitant to improve their situation?